 2. Focus on designing the conversation

 The main thing about designing a chatbot is the conversation between the bot and your customer.
 Craft messages with impactful words and ensure a natural flow in the conversation.
 With different user journeys and intents in mind, you should always think about how a conversation should begin and end.
-To guide your chatbot and user along the conversation, include buttons and quick replies so that you could help your user reach the end-point of the conversation.
+To guide your chatbot and user along with the conversation, include buttons and quick replies so that you could help your user reach the end-point of the communication.

 A chatbot without natural flow would not be value-adding to your business and might even direct your users to the wrong answers for their inquiries.
-This, would be the last thing you would want to happen, ever (think: customer dissatisfaction).
+This would be the last thing you would want to happen, ever (think: customer dissatisfaction).

 3. Human Assistance